varadasainikhil/varadasainikhil/README.md

 - 👋 Hi, I’m @varadasainikhil
-- 👀 I’m interested in
+- 👀 I’m interested in learning new things.
 - 🌱 I’m currently learning Python 3
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me varadasainikhil@gmail.com
+- 📫 How to reach me- varadasainikhil@gmail.com

 <!---
 varadasainikhil/varadasainikhil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.